How many cat breeds are familiar to you? The Persian, the British Shorthair, and the Maine Coon are the first breeds that come to mind for me.

 The International Cat Association, the most significant genetic registry of pedigree cats globally, recognizes seventy-three different kinds of cats.

 While the Encyclopedia Britannica only mentions fifteen other breeds of cats.
-Quite a few other well-known registries and associations often fall somewhere between those two amounts.
+Several other well-known registries and associations often fall somewhere between those two amounts.

 For instance, as of 2022, the Cat Fanciers Association (CFA), dedicated to certifying cats, recognizes forty-five different breeds.